MirandaV33/MVP-Cheminformatics/README.md

 > Due to how Google Colab handles paths and Google Drive integration, this code may not directly run in Jupyter Notebook without adaptation.

+> **Important:**
+> The main notebook is developed to run in Google Colab, so it may require adaptations to run properly in a local Jupyter Notebook environment.
+>
+> - If you want to run the notebook locally, we recommend downloading all files to your own Google Drive or local folder.
+> - You need to install all dependencies listed in `requirements.txt`.
+> - Also, you must modify the code to remove or adapt Colab-specific commands such as `!pip install` and Google Drive integration (`drive.mount()`), as they do not work the same way in Jupyter Notebook.

+---

+## Usage

+To reproduce the REINVENT generation step, please follow the installation and usage instructions in the official REINVENT4 repository.

+---

+If you have any questions or issues adapting the code for local Jupyter Notebook use, feel free to reach out.